shubham1010/student-restapi/README.md

-# This is a students restapi built using golang as backend and mariadb as database.
+# This is a students restapi built using golang as backend and mysql(mariadb) as database.

 ## APIs